AIDEmeProject/AIDEme/BACKLOG.md

+The issues and suggestions for frontend and backend are listed below.

 ## Progress bar

-- Data input → Attribute selection → Initial sampling → Algo selection → Exploration
+- Data input -> Attribute selection -> Initial sampling -> Algo selection -> Exploration
 - Allow user to go back ?

 ## Attribute selection

 - Load list of columns slowly if many columns
+- Makers overlap with axes: histogram plots and prediction plots
+- Histogram plots: the ticks (the distinct values of a categorical attribute) of the axis don’t match the corresponding markers for categorical attributes

 ## Initial sampling